What Is Port Forwarding?

 Terminal Services listens (by default) on port 3389.
 When opening the Remote Desktop Client (run command "mstsc") and typing in an IP address, the client will attempt to connect to that IP on port 3389.

 Entering an Internet IP, unless your computer is connected directly to a cable modem without NAT, this should all work just fine and dandy.

-When you are behind a router or a modem that IS using NAT, you need to port forward to the local IP address.
+When you are behind a router or a modem that is using NAT, you need port forwarding to get it to the local IP address.

 Obviously to some, not to others, the router can only port forward this request to one PC at a time.
 So, if you are running more than one machine, you will need to change the default port and forward it as necessary, or simply use a VPN.

 If you do not know how to port forward with your router, there are usually instructions on the manufacturer's website with pictures.